HoangNguyenM/bridle/README.md

 For video experiments, we utilize the Kinetics-400 dataset.
 Note that due to data availability, the dataset we use have dimensions 512 (W) x 288 (H) (for VideoMAE, this is 320 x 568, then read with 320 x 256 window).
 The model is trained on the train split (~240K samples) and evaluated on the val (same as test) split (~20K samples, 400 classes).

+## Reference
+If you find this project useful in your research, please consider citing us:
+TBD.